-The Center for the Advancement of Teaching and Learning offers a variety of sponsored programs to implement best practices and innovate new practices in teaching and learning.
+The CATL offers a variety of sponsored programs to implement best practices and innovate new practices in teaching and learning.
 Whether you want to attend a peer-to-peer workshop to refine a single assessment, join a learning community to reflect on your practice, or embark on an entire course redesign, you’ll find an overview of opportunities below.

 Course Design Academy

 The Course Design Academy (CDA) represents a multi-term community of practice to support faculty to redesign entire courses to advance institutional core themes and initiatives.
 A small group of select faculty are awarded the opportunity to work with each other and Center staff to implement evidence-based practices designed to meet significant learning objectives.
 Successful applicants will create a new course or redesign an existing course using significant learning experiences as a foundation.
 Participants will play a significant role in disseminating their lessons learned to the broader University community.
-Check out this overview and request a CDA application to participate in this year's cohort.
 Read about CDA details for 2019-20 or check out the project history.

 Transparent Assignment Design Workshops

 Learning Circles are groups of up to 10 participants who meet to discuss topics or books consistent with the mission of the Center for the Advancement of Teaching and Learning.
 Open to all faculty and staff, groups typically meet on a regular schedule for three to six sessions.
-Sessions will meet face-to-face and be live-streamed on Zoom for those who wish to attend remotely.
-Session summaries will be posted on the Commons.
+Sessions meet face-to-face and be live-streamed on Zoom for those who wish to attend remotely.
+Session summaries are posted on the Commons.
 Learn about the Fall 2022 Learning Circle and see what we were up to in the Learning Circles held Winter/Spring 2022, Fall 2021, and Spring 2020.

 Course Design Academy beginning in 2016, select faculty engage in a year-long effort to redesign an entire course with significant learning goals and aligned assessment and activities to support student success.